VCGithubCode/access-granted/README.md

 - A key strength of our project lies in the collaborative effort of our team.
 Through active involvement, inclusive practices, and a shared commitment to excellence, we’ve cultivated an environment of mutual support and high-quality outcomes.

-## About Us

-We are a passionate team of developers and designers participating in the Code Institute Inclusive Web: Building Accessible Websites.
-Hackathon.

 ## Content

 * [Access Granted](#access-granted)